2023 Best Ecology & Systematics Biology Schools in the Plains States Region

 Full Ecology, Evolution & Systematics Biology at North Dakota State University - Main Campus Report

-With a ranking of #6, Minnesota State University - Moorhead did quite well on this year’s best schools for ecology, evolution and systematics biology students.
-MSU Moorhead is a moderately-sized public school located in the suburb of Moorhead.
+Minnesota State University - Moorhead ranked #6 on this year’s Best Ecology & Systematics Biology Schools in the Plains States Region list.
+MSU Moorhead is a medium-sized public school located in the midsize suburb of Moorhead.

 Washington University in St Louis landed the #7 spot in the 2023 rankings for the best ecology, evolution and systematics biology programs.
 Located in the suburb of Saint Louis, WUSTL is a private not-for-profit college with a fairly large student population.

-Friends University landed the #8 spot in the 2023 rankings for the best ecology, evolution and systematics biology programs.
-Located in the city of Wichita, Friends University is a private not-for-profit school with a small student population.
+Friends University came in at #8 in this year’s edition of the Best Ecology & Systematics Biology Schools in the Plains States Region ranking.
+Located in the city of Wichita, Friends University is a private not-for-profit college with a small student population.

 Full Ecology, Evolution & Systematics Biology at Friends University Report

-Bemidji State University ranked #9 on this year’s Best Ecology & Systematics Biology Schools in the Plains States Region list.
+Bemidji State University came in at #9 in this year’s edition of the Best Ecology & Systematics Biology Schools in the Plains States Region ranking.
 Bemidji State University is a small public school located in the town of Bemidji.

 Ecology majors at Bemidji State University take out an average of $29,750 in student loans while working on their egree.